Jana Schmieding

 Jana Schmieding is a Native American (Cheyenne River Lakota) comedian, actor, podcaster, and writer.
 She is best known for her roles hosting the podcast Woman of Size, and as a writer and actor on the sitcom Rutherford Falls, and an actor on Reservation Dogs.

-Early life and education
+Early life

 Schmieding is a Lakota woman who grew up in Canby, Oregon, where she says she was raised "pretty traditionally in the Lakota ways."

-She studied theater at the University of Oregon.
+Schmieding grew up in Canby, Oregon, which had a primarily white population.
+As a result, she faced discrimination throughout her childhood.
+She states that she often educated her teachers about native culture more than they taught her.
+She credits her mother for her strong will and willingness to stand up for herself and her people.

+As a child, Schmieding loved comedy.
+She shared that when she was a child she would invite her friends over and they would make silly, comedic videos on camcorders.
+She also enjoyed sketching comedic drawings from a young age.

+Native background

+Schmieding is a Lakota woman.
+Her people are from Cheyenne River in the plains.

+The Cheyenne River Sioux Tribe is made up of four of the traditional seven bands of the Lakota Nation.
+The four bands included are the Plants by the Water or Mnicoujou, Sans Arc or Itazipco, Black Foot or Sihasapa, and Two Kettles or Oohenumpa.
+The reservation is the fourth largest Indian Reservation in the United States, at 1.4 million acres.

+College

+Schmieding graduated from the University of Oregon in 2005 with a degree in theater arts.
+During her time in college, Schmieding participated and was a leader in many student organizations.
+She was the co-director of the Multicultural Center and was a member of the Native American Student Union.
+During this time she has stated that many of her duties involved collaborating with many different ethnic, cultural, and student unions.
+She also planned events and became an activist.
+Schmieding credits her time at the University of Oregon for discovering her love for activism in collaboration with people of color on a public scale.

+Schmieding also participated in theater events throughout her time at the university.
+She performed in the musical Chicago.
+She also performed in the play Wild Nights, where she played the role of lesbian Emily Dickinson.

 Career

 Post-college

 After college, Schmieding moved to New York City to pursue her acting dreams.
 To earn a living, she spent ten years teaching middle and high school, while performing improv in the evenings with Magnet Theater.

 In 2016, Schmieding moved to Los Angeles, where she worked at an education-related nonprofit and shifted gears from acting to writing.
 Between 2017 and 2019, Schmieding hosted "Woman of Size," a podcast in which she and guests discussed experiences of discrimination related to body size.